Henry Samuel Purkis

 …who, the headmaster affirms, stands out prominently in all subjects.
 The teachers also endorsed this fact unanimously.

 Henry also won the French Prize and an Attendance Prize for one year without an absence.
 In 1907, Henry passed Board of Secondary Education Examinations in Freehand Drawing in Outline, Physiography and Theoretical Chemistry.
 In 1908 he was awarded certificates for art and science.
 By 1909 Henry was taking his exams for a place at Winchester Training College.
 A report in February stated that Henry had been one of the pupils attending the Pupil Teachers’ Centre who had been successful, possibly meaning that he had secured his place at College.
-Later that same year he passed exams in Mathematics and History before starting at Winchester.

 A Career in Teaching